-Taxpayers with modified adjusted gross income (MAGI) over \$200,000 per year (\$250,000 for joint filers and \$125,000 for married filing separately) may owe the NIIT on top of whatever other tax they owe on their investment income.
+Taxpayers with modified adjusted gross income (MAGI) over \$200,000 per year (\$250,000 if married filing jointly and \$125,000 if married filing separately) may owe the net investment income tax on top of whatever other tax they owe on their investment income.
 The NIIT equals 3.8% of the lesser of your net investment income or the amount by which your MAGI exceeds the applicable threshold.
-Net investment income can include capital gains, dividends, interest and other investment-related income.
+Net investment income can include capital gains, dividends, interest and other investment-related income (but not self-rental income from an active trade or business).
 The rules are somewhat complex, so consult your tax advisor for more information.

 Many of the strategies that can help you save or defer income tax on your investments can also help you avoid or defer NIIT liability.
-And because the threshold for the NIIT is based on MAGI, strategies that reduce your MAGI - such as making retirement plan contributions (see page 20) - could also help you avoid or reduce NIIT liability.
+And because the threshold for the NIIT is based on MAGI, strategies that reduce your MAGI - such as making retirement